fscz/FFmpeg-Android/README.md

 Repeat steps 4 and 5 after making changes to the source

-Using
+Usage
 ==============
-It is an Android Library Project so you can import it into ADT and reference it from other projects.
+- It is an Android Library Project so you can import it into ADT and reference it from other projects
+- Check classes in com.appunite.ffmpeg.audio
+- TrackDecoder accepts an InputStream (some audio format) and an Android AudioTrack and will write pcm data directly to the AudioTrack
+- StreamDecoder is a convenience class and accepts an InputStream and return an InputStream of PCM data.
+This is achieved by using the com.appunite.ffmpeg.audio.Buffer class (see there for details).
+Using this class should be sufficient (performance-wise) for tasks like writing pcm data to a file or some simple audio processing.
+If you want to add more heavy lifting to the audio processing pipeline, you should subclass com.appunite.ffmpeg.audio.Decoder and thus avoid some of the copying and shifting that Buffer has to do.
+Check StreamDecoder/TrackDecoder to see, how you can do that.

 Examples
 ==============
-- TrackDecoderController audioController = new TrackDecoderController(new FileInputStream("/path/to/your/mp3file"));
+- AudioPlayer audioPlayer = new AudioPlayer(new FileInputStream("/path/to/your/mp3file"));
-- audioController.start();
+- audioPlayer.play();
-- audioController.stop();
+- audioPlayer.stop();
-- for more fine grained control of audio decoding, check the classes in com.appunite.ffmpeg.decoding
+- for more fine grained control of audio decoding, check the classes in com.appunite.ffmpeg.audio
 - see an example for using FFmpegPlayer at https://github.com/appunite/AndroidFFmpeg